SaudTauqeer/eventManager-React/README.md

 Heroku free tier dyano idles your app after 30 minutes of inactivity.
 So i created endpoints on the API and server.
 And I'm sending a request to them periodically to keep the server awake.
 Otherwise it will not process the sending of emails.

-* ~~Form needs more validation and better routing can be added~~ Before form validation was done on the REST api but now after testing and thinking about it, it's best to move the validation to the React side -> less consumption of server resources -> better managment with state -> better validation time rather than waiting for a response from the API -> as well as live validation.
+* ~~Form needs more validation and better routing can be added~~ Before form validation was done on the REST API but now after testing and thinking about it, it's best to move the validation to the React side -> less consumption of server resources -> better management with state -> better validation time rather than waiting for a response from the API -> as well as live validation.

-* For better Redirects i'm currently looking into Protected -> React is my preffered choice for now but i'm also looking into NextJs.
+* For better Redirects I'm currently looking into Protected -> React is my preferred choice for now but I'm also looking into NextJs.

-* Will be removing the option of letting user input a sending email.
-User can add a permanent sending email -> to prevent spoof emails -> and use the app as a spam bot.
+* Will be removing the option of letting the user input a sending email.
+The user can add a permanent sending email -> to prevent spoof emails -> and use the app as a spambot.

-* UI improvements ->  Working on letting user edit their saved event, let them change timezone - timezone will be stored and shown in a dropdown and they can change timezones at any time.
-Add Component specfic rendering such as for event sent status, date and time rendering.
-Full fledged Form validation such as checking for a correct email, correct time vice virsa.
+* UI improvements ->  Working on letting the user edit their saved event, let them change timezone - timezone will be stored and shown in a dropdown and they can change timezones at any time.
+Add Component-specific renderings such as for event sent status, date and time rendering.
+Full-fledged Form validation such as checking for a correct email, correct time vice virsa.
 Let user delete their account permanently -> user will not be able to register with that email again as to prevent any sinister usage of the app.

-### The core functioanlity of the App is working but i'm actively developing on new changes i have written in the changelog to ofcouse make the app functional better and let users experience a more friendly and smooth experience.
+### The core functionality of the App is working but I'm actively developing on new changes I have written in the changelog to of course make the app functional better and let users experience a more friendly and smooth experience.

 ## Fixes for API and Node server are in their respective README.md